 The type of microfossils you find can tell you a lot about the depositional environment.
 Foraminifera only live in marine or brackish water environments.
 Some planktonic forams are indicators of water depth.
 Some species of ostracod are very good indicators of salinity.

 The following paragraph originally

 appeared within the foraminifera graphic.
 Since it is not very clear on the

 scanned image it is reproduced below.

 Foraminifera are simple, one celled animals.
 They live in a test, which has one or more apertures, through which its ectoplasm can flow to be able to feed and move.
 Some live freely, floating in the water, or resting on the sea bottom or burrowing into the sediment.
 Others attach themselves to a plant, rock or other solid substrate.
 The tests can be made up of 'tectin', calcium carbonate or silica; or it can be made from grains of sediment cemented together.
 The test may consist of just one chamber, or it can have many chambers, arranged in different ways

 Neale J W 1970.
 Microfaunas and some aspects of the Speeton Clay environment. p66-81 of Oertli H J (ed.)
 Paleoecologie Ostracodes.
 Bull.centreres.
 Pau - SNPA 5 suppl.

 George Allen & Unwin.

-If you enjoy reading the article please conside joining the Society or sending a donation.
+If you enjoyed reading the article please consider joining the Society or sending a donation.